Picking up Stitches for a Sock Gusset

 Once you've done whatever heel turn you need for your sock, you have to set your needles up again so that you're working in the round so you can shape the part of the sock known as the gusset.

 To do that, you need to be on the right side of the work.
 If the last row of your heel was a purl row, knit across the remaining heel stitches.

-Some people like to pick up all the stitches and then knit across them; I usually do what's more correctly called "pick up and knit," where you pick up one stitch, work it, then pick up the next stitch.
+Some people like to pick up all the stitches and then knit across them; some do what's more correctly called "pick up and knit," where you pick up one stitch, work it, then pick up the next stitch.

 Whether you pick up stitches and then knit them or pick up and knit them one at a time, you'll need to work consistently all the way back to the leg stitches that have been sitting on their needle or needles the whole time you were working on the heel.

 Some people like to pick up an extra stitch at the top of the heel to help prevent a hole where the leg joins the foot.
-(I did in the above picture.)
 You can or not depending on your preference.

 Knit the Leg Stitches

-Now you've made it to the leg stitches than have been waiting so patiently all this time.
+Now you've made it to the leg stitches that have been waiting so patiently all this time.
 Knit them.
 Or work them in whatever pattern you were using before they went on hold.

 Once you have the stitches set up in this way you're ready to start working in the round again and decreasing the gusset stitches down the foot.